danny8376/polr_redirector/README.md

 ## Usage

 Before start, edit the config.yml as you need.
-You may want to check [the doc of crystal-db](https://crystal-lang.org/reference/1.4/database/connection_pool.html#configuration) about how to configure db_uri option.
+You may want to check [the doc of crystal-db](https://crystal-lang.org/reference/1.4/database/connection_pool.html#configuration) about how to configure db_conf option.

 First, run this server with ways you like.
 For example, with systemd like: